Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 Testing
 *******

-To ensure the existing zcash code is tested, we use the following tools:
+To ensure the existing Zcash code is tested, we use the following tools:

 Gtest
 ~~~~~